AlbertShuxiangLi/CapstoneProject/about/about.md

 #### LINKS

-* The whole code of this application, as well as all the milestone report, related scripts, this presentation  etc. can be found in this GitHub repo: [https://github.com/AlbertShuxiangLi/](https://github.com)
+* The scripts related to this shiny application, as well as the milestone report and the presentation can be found in [this GitHub repository](https://github.com/AlbertShuxiangLi/CapstoneProject).

-* My Slid Deck is [HERE](http://rpubs.com/).
+* My Slid Deck is [HERE](http://rpubs.com/Albert_Shuxiang_Li/173138).